DIDman/DRman/README.md

 5. Learn more about Aries Ecosystem
 6. Install Hyperledger Aries

+# August 24, 2020

+### This Sprint's Goal: Install Aries VCR.

+## Things I have done last week:
+- [x] HL Indy Email Verification Service Setup
+      - Had a few installation Issues
+	  - Explored about s2i
+- [x] Experimented with Aries Cloudagent Python
+      - Enabled communication with Alice & Faber withouT Ledger using swagger
+	  - Credentials issued by Faber Agent
+	  - Placed Verifiable Credentials in the public ledger to enable the presentation of proofs
+- [x] Aries VCR Setup
+      - VON Network Setup Successful
+	  - Facing quiet a few issues with Aries VCR
+- [ ] Decouple BCGov Docker images and Replace it with our docker image for testing

+### Things I'll Do This Month: August 2020
+- [ ] Write a blog post - - Planned to do it at the end of the project
+- [ ]

+### Backlog: Side Projects :)
+- [ ] NA

+### Backlog: Code Things I Want to Do/Play With
+1. Aries Sample Code

 # August 17, 2020

 ### This Sprint's Goal: Install Aries VCR.